Leading Dark Web Monitoring Services for Businesses

 Discover Solutions for Ransomware Protection →

-If a client experiences a data breach, Group-IB can track the stolen information on the dark web to understand its movement, potential buyers, and potential damage.
+If a client experiences a data breach, Group-IB can track the stolen information on the dark web to understand its movement, interested buyers, and potential damage.
 This can help prioritize recovery efforts and identify potential avenues for retrieval.

 Discover Group-IB Cyber Investigation →